nthallen/arp-das/mkrtkit/README.txt

   stop comparing.
   Check MANIFESTS to make sure all listed files exist Run install
-  Install should not overwrite an installation
+  Install will not overwrite an installation
-  Install should create the tar.gz file
+  Install will create the tar.gz file

 An archive needs to be rebuilt if:
   a) The version number has changed (the archive does not exist)